First child in her nuclear family to leave home.

 With both parents working demanding, physically taxing jobs and money tight, charged with “becoming an adult” by helping to care for her younger brother and sister while a high school student at age 15.

 These tales of first generation children from immigrant families struggling to survive and hopefully thrive in the new world are as old as the idea of America itself, and its face in the offices of Boxer & Gerson over the past six weeks has been that of the now 19-year-old Maria Morales-Gallegos.

 Having completed her freshman year at UC Davis in June, Morales-Gallegos returned to the family home in Oakland and became Boxer & Gerson’s ninth summer intern from Centro Legal de la Raza, the Oakland-based nonprofit whose Youth Law Academy (YLA) supports young people of color who show interest in a legal career and the academic excellence that the field requires.

-As was the case with the academy’s previous eight interns, Boxer & Gerson Partner and Workers’ Compensation Specialist Maria Sager took Morales-Gallegos under her wing.
-Sager has crafted a program over the years that has interns shadow her regular activities as an attorney on one day and then help perform various clerical tasks for the larger firm on another day.
+As was the case with the academy’s previous eight interns, Boxer & Gerson Partner and Workers’ Compensation Specialist Maria Grasso took Morales-Gallegos under her wing.
+Grasso has crafted a program over the years that has interns shadow her regular activities as an attorney on one day and then help perform various clerical tasks for the larger firm on another day.